 Mt San Jacinto ascent was hands down one of the top ten experience in Southern California for me.
 This spot is on the Six-Pack of Peaks Challenge™, and perhaps the most spectacular of all six in my humble opinion.

-The first time I scaled the top of the San Jacinto Mountain was perhaps the most unforgettable experience, since I never really hide that high before.
+The first time I scaled the top of the San Jacinto Mountain was perhaps the most unforgettable experience, since I never really hiked that high before.
 In fact I didn’t do much serious hiking up until that day whatsoever.
 You can only imagine the ecstatic feeling of accomplishment I enjoyed as a newly initiated adventurer.

 For an amateur explorer, wearing sneakers, walking a small segment of the trail was an experience, forever imprinted in my memory.
 Nevertheless, once we reached the summit the feeling of accomplishment was so overpowering that from that day on I began hiking a lot more regularly.
 For me San Jacinto played a pivotal role on life-long journey of mountain hiking and California exploration.

-If the paragraph above wasn’t inspiring enough, lets dive into some details that make this location near Palm Springs simply one of the 7 wonders of Sothern California.
+Lets dive into some details that make this location near Palm Springs simply one of the 7 wonders of Southern California.

 Getting to Mt San Jacinto trailhead

-While driving from Los Angeles, the landscape will change from urban jungle to rolling hills to a desert full of windmills and sand.
+While driving from Los Angeles, the landscape will change from urban jungle to rolling hills of Orange County to a desert full of windmills and sand.
 Like a compass needle pointing toward your destination, Mt.
 San Jacinto will always be visible from highway 10 – which is probably the quickest route to get to the visitor’s center and the trail head.

 Once you get closer so Palm Springs, one of the first turns that actually lead somewhere is the “Tram Way.”
-I know that this information is probably irrelevant in the day of GPS navigation, although there’s just something nostalgic about driving with the map of an paying attention to your surroundings and the landmarks like street signs.
+I know that this information is probably irrelevant in the day of GPS navigation, although there’s just something nostalgic about driving without a map and paying attention to the landmarks like street signs.